All About Nigerian Dwarf Goats

 Grooming: Goats are normally pretty clean animals and do not stink (except for bucks who are very stinky, particularly during rut).
 A good brushing is really all that is needed and goats usually love being brushed.
 Bathing isn’t really necessary except if you plan to show and will be clipping your goats.
 Goats like rubbing and scratching on things, but if they seem especially itchy it’s possible they could have external parasites, like lice, which should be treated.
 The lice that infect goats is species specific, so don’t worry about it transferring to people.

 There are certain diseases to be aware of and avoid when purchasing goats, we test our herd annually, through WADDL, our vet comes and does blood draws on every adult goat and sends them to a lab.
+View latest test results.
 As much as it may seem like a nice idea to purchase/rescue a goat at a livestock auction, sadly you may be at a high risk of purchasing a sick animal, or one that has been exposed to life threatening and highly contagious chronic and potentially deadly illness.
 If you have goats already you would want to be extremely careful, new animals with unknown health status should be quarantined and tested before introduction to your herd or land as they can contaminate your goats and property for a long time and are best avoided.
-We try and avoid risks when possible by keeping a closed herd and testing annually and our herd has tested negative every year since the first year we purchased goats in 2012.
-When our own goats return from a show they are quarantined to make sure they aren’t bringing back any illnesses from the show/fairs and spreading it to the rest of the herd.

 I recommend finding a vet if you don’t already have one.
-Not all veterinarians see goats regularly, so it’s good to already have an established relationship with a goat vet before you have an emergency.
+Not all veterinarians see goats/livestock regularly, so it’s good to locate a livestock vet and have an established relationship with a goat vet before you have an emergency.

 Books I’ve read and recommend: